Crime Statistics and Clery Compliance

 - Make public their campus security policies.

 pIn compliance with this legislation, the Georgetown University Police Department (GUPD) disseminates public safety alerts to faculty, staff and students, produces an annual crime report, and maintains a log of reported criminal incidents.

 Annual Security Report

-- Annual Crime Report: Crime Awareness and Campus Security The Department of Public Safety annually produces and distributes a Crime Awareness and Campus Security Report outlining campus security policies, procedures and crime statistics.
+- Annual Security Report The Georgetown University Police Department annually produces and distributes an annual security report outlining campus security policies, procedures and crime statistics.

 Annual Fire Safety Report and Fire Log